geomesa/geomesa.github.io/documentation/test/_sources/tutorials/geohash-substrings.txt

     getGeoHashPrefixes(GeoHash())

-Here is an animated GIF that shows how, given a query polygon that roughly approximates the continential USA, this algorithm steps through identifying Geohash prefixes whose precision is less than or equal to 10
+Here is an animated GIF that shows how, given a query polygon that roughly approximates the continental USA, this algorithm steps through identifying Geohash prefixes whose precision is less than or equal to 10
 bits: